Samuel Barnett (reformer): Social reform

 The East End area was notorious for its squalor and overcrowded housing conditions, as well as prostitution and other criminal activities.
 The Barnetts worked hard for the poor of their parish—opening evening schools for adults, providing them with music and entertainment, and serving on the local board of guardians and on the managing committees of schools.
 Barnett discouraged outdoor relief believing it fostered the pauperisation of the neighbourhood.
-At the same time, the Barnetts helped improve conditions of indoor relief, and co-ordinate the various charities by co-operation with the Charity Organization Society and the parish board of guardians.
+At the same time, the Barnetts helped improve conditions of indoor relief, and coordinated the various charities by co-operation with the Charity Organization Society and the parish board of guardians.

 In 1875 Balliol historian Arnold Toynbee paid the first of many visits to Whitechapel.
 In 1877, Barnett, who kept in constant touch with Oxford, formed a small committee, over which he presided, to consider the organisation of university extension in London.
 His chief assistants were Leonard Montefiore, a young Oxford man, and Frederick Rogers, a member of the Vellum (Account Book) Binders' Trade Society.

 The committee received influential support, and in October four courses of lectures, one by Dr Samuel Rawson Gardiner on English history, were given in Whitechapel.
 The Barnetts were associated with the foundation of the East End Dwellings Company, which built many model dwellings in the East End from 1888, with the establishment of the Children's Country Holiday Fund (1884) and the annual loan exhibitions of fine art at the Whitechapel gallery.